In June 2018, Amtrak rolled out its new Contemporary or “flex” Dining due to a Congressional bill to reduce Amtrak cross country trains’ food costs.

-Your first adult beverage is “on Amtrak,” and other drinks are complimentary throughout the trip.
-Additional adult drinks can be purchased from this or the cafe car if so desired.
+Your first adult beverage is “on Amtrak,” and other complimentary drinks throughout the trip.
+You can purchase additional adult drinks from this or the cafe car.

 Mealtimes for Contemporary Dining

-The advantage of this meal style is that you can eat whenever the attendant is on duty.
+The advantage of this meal style is you can eat whenever the attendant is on duty (in most cases).
 Meals are not available late at night, and the car attendants do have a few breaks during the day.